dontnod/web-app-starter/client/README.md

 - [src/api/http-client.ts](src/api/http-client.ts): Provides a `getHttpClient` function that creates a client for consuming the API with type safety, leveraging the generated types from `src/api/todo-schema.d.ts`.
 It includes **middlewares** to append the user's JWT token to every request.

-- `src/api/todo-schema.d.ts`: Contains the generated type definitions for the `DNE.Todo.API`, created by the  `yarn generated-api` command.
+- `src/api/todo-schema.d.ts`: Contains the generated type definitions for the `DNE.Todo.API`, created by the  `npm run generated-api` command.

 - [src/api/query-client.ts](src/api/query-client.ts): An instance of `@tanstack/react-query` used for handling queries and mutations throughout the application.